noodldocs/noodldocs.github.io/guides/states.md

 </div>

 ## Transitions

-For *number* and *color* types the States node will try to smoothly transition between the states.
+For _number_ and _color_ types the **States** node will try to smoothly transition between the states.
 Sometimes this is not the desired behaviour, and sometimes you want to change how the transition behaves.
-For this you can edit the transition curves.
-Take a look at the example below, you can copy the nodes and replace the old ones or create a new component.
+Noodl let's you edit the transition curves to change the transition behaviour.
+Take a look at the example below.
+You can copy the nodes and replace the old nodes in your project or create a new component.

 <div class="ndl-images">
     <img src="/guides/states/hover-fx-nodes.png" class="ndl-image med"></img>
      <button class="ndl-copy-nodes-button" onClick='copyJsonToClipboard({"nodes":[{"id":"4c6ec6bd-2ba3-807a-9177-da451a835ec2","type":"Group","x":410.63681490171115,"y":392,"parameters":{"backgroundColor":"#FFFFFF"},"ports":[],"children":[{"id":"56e1ec26-a280-b297-baf3-f5365f6a6124","type":"Group","x":430.63681490171115,"y":438,"parameters":{"width":{"value":80,"unit":"px"},"height":{"value":80,"unit":"px"},"backgroundColor":"#E6DD39","borderRadius":20,"alignX":"center","marginTop":{"value":70,"unit":"px"}},"ports":[],"children":[]}]},{"id":"34a39ad5-0999-133a-5f7e-6943ebd8d899","type":"States","label":"Hover","x":177.3701941946174,"y":432.9317475959747,"parameters":{"states":"Yes,No","startState":"No","values":"Size,Color","type-Color":"color","value-Yes-Color":"#D4CE35","value-No-Color":"#323975","value-Yes-Size":1.5,"value-No-Size":1},"ports":[],"children":[]}],"connections":[{"fromId":"56e1ec26-a280-b297-baf3-f5365f6a6124","fromProperty":"hoverStart","toId":"34a39ad5-0999-133a-5f7e-6943ebd8d899","toProperty":"to-Yes"},{"fromId":"56e1ec26-a280-b297-baf3-f5365f6a6124","fromProperty":"hoverEnd","toId":"34a39ad5-0999-133a-5f7e-6943ebd8d899","toProperty":"to-No"},{"fromId":"34a39ad5-0999-133a-5f7e-6943ebd8d899","fromProperty":"Color","toId":"56e1ec26-a280-b297-baf3-f5365f6a6124","toProperty":"backgroundColor"},{"fromId":"34a39ad5-0999-133a-5f7e-6943ebd8d899","fromProperty":"Size","toId":"56e1ec26-a280-b297-baf3-f5365f6a6124","toProperty":"transformScale"}]})'></button>
 </div>

 This simple graph have a **States** node that controls the hover state of a **Group**.
-As you can see the Group sends a signal when it is hovered which takes the States node to **Yes** and another when the mouse leaves which takes the states node to **No**.
-The states node then changes the **Scale** and **Color** of the Group.
+As you can see the **Group** sends a signal when it is hovered which transitions the **States** node to the **Yes** state.
+A different signal is sent when the mouse leaves (you stop hovering), which changes the **States** node to the **No** state.
+The **States** node changes the **Scale** and **Color** of the **Group** node when it goes between it's states.
 The effect is shown below:

 <div class="ndl-images">
     <img src="/guides/states/hover-fx1.gif" class="ndl-image small"></img>
 </div>

-Both transitions (color and size) have the default transition curve.
+Both transitions (color and size) have the default transition curves.
 You can edit the transition curves in the properties of the **States** node.
 Look for the transitions when moving to the **Yes** state (i.e. the hovered state).

 <div class="ndl-images">
     <img src="/guides/states/transition-props.png" class="ndl-image med"></img>
 </div>

-The **Default** transition is the one that covers all values if they don't have a specific transition curve set for them.
-So if you want to change the curve for all transitions use that one.
+The **Default** property is a transition curve that is used for all values if they don't have a specific transition curve set for themselves.
+If you want to change the curve for all transitions use this.

 In this case we want to change the curve for the **Size** transition.
 You can edit the curve via the curve editor.

 <div class="ndl-images">
     <img src="/guides/states/change-size-curve.gif" class="ndl-image med"></img>
 </div>

 You can play with different settings for the curves and see them working when you hover the rectangle in the preview.
 Here is one example with a little bounce in the **Size** transition and a linear **Color** transition.
-Don't forget that you can use the preset icons on the right in the curve editor to choose between the four presets.
+Don't forget that you can use the preset icons on the right in the curve editor to choose between four presets:

-* **Ease In** Slower in the beginning and accelerating towards the end.
+- **Ease In** Slower in the beginning and accelerating towards the end.
-* **Ease Out** Decelerates towards the end.
+- **Ease Out** Decelerates towards the end.
-* **Ease In and Out** Smooth start and end.
+- **Ease In and Out** Smooth/slower start and end.
-* **Linear** Linear animation, starts instantly and keeps constant speed.
+- **Linear** Linear animation, starts instantly and keeps constant speed.

 <div class="ndl-images">
     <img src="/guides/states/hover-fx2.gif" class="ndl-image small"></img>
 </div>

 ## Chaining States

-You can also connect many states nodes together to create more complex types of animations.
-In the node graph below we have a second states node that expands the group (changes the width).
-The second states node labeled **Expand** simply changes the width between the states **Yes** and **No**.
+You can also connect several **States** nodes together to create more complex types of animations.
+In the node graph below we have a second **States** node that expands the **Group** node (changes the width).
+The second **States** node labeled **Expand** changes the width between the states **Yes** and **No**.
 The neat thing is that it is triggered when the first states node (the hover states) has reached the **Yes** state.
-And it is returned to **No** when the mouse leaves (the hover end), just like the first node.
+It is returned to **No** when the mouse leaves (the hover end), just like the first node.

 <div class="ndl-images">
     <img src="/guides/states/chaining-states.png" class="ndl-image large"></img>
      <button class="ndl-copy-nodes-button" onClick='copyJsonToClipboard({"nodes":[{"id":"31b24415-e1ef-7480-db67-f8c3d9df8965","type":"Group","x":410.63681490171115,"y":392,"parameters":{"backgroundColor":"#FFFFFF"},"ports":[],"children":[{"id":"2255f3f8-c7c6-a195-9e20-22204968c916","type":"Group","x":430.63681490171115,"y":438,"parameters":{"width":{"value":80,"unit":"px"},"height":{"value":80,"unit":"px"},"backgroundColor":"#E6DD39","borderRadius":20,"alignX":"center","marginTop":{"value":70,"unit":"px"}},"ports":[],"children":[]}]},{"id":"dadabea3-2a7f-ca23-a71d-79fae0cfff6e","type":"States","label":"Hover","x":173.3701941946174,"y":343.9317475959747,"parameters":{"states":"Yes,No","startState":"No","values":"Size,Color","type-Color":"color","value-Yes-Color":"#D4CE35","value-No-Color":"#323975","value-Yes-Size":1.5,"value-No-Size":1,"transition-Yes-Size":{"curve":[0,0,0.39,2.31],"dur":300,"delay":0},"transition-Yes-Color":{"curve":[0,0,1,1],"dur":300,"delay":0},"transition-No-Color":{"curve":[0,0,1,1],"dur":300,"delay":0}},"ports":[],"children":[]},{"id":"82a0d318-ac00-eb50-653e-bf2aa4344425","type":"States","label":"Expand","x":181.5019645647742,"y":554.7158737979873,"parameters":{"states":"Yes,No","values":"Width","value-Yes-Width":200,"value-No-Width":90,"startState":"No","transition-Yes-Width":{"curve":[0,0,0.58,1],"dur":500,"delay":0}},"ports":[],"children":[]}],"connections":[{"fromId":"2255f3f8-c7c6-a195-9e20-22204968c916","fromProperty":"hoverStart","toId":"dadabea3-2a7f-ca23-a71d-79fae0cfff6e","toProperty":"to-Yes"},{"fromId":"2255f3f8-c7c6-a195-9e20-22204968c916","fromProperty":"hoverEnd","toId":"dadabea3-2a7f-ca23-a71d-79fae0cfff6e","toProperty":"to-No"},{"fromId":"dadabea3-2a7f-ca23-a71d-79fae0cfff6e","fromProperty":"Color","toId":"2255f3f8-c7c6-a195-9e20-22204968c916","toProperty":"backgroundColor"},{"fromId":"dadabea3-2a7f-ca23-a71d-79fae0cfff6e","fromProperty":"Size","toId":"2255f3f8-c7c6-a195-9e20-22204968c916","toProperty":"transformScale"},{"fromId":"82a0d318-ac00-eb50-653e-bf2aa4344425","fromProperty":"Width","toId":"2255f3f8-c7c6-a195-9e20-22204968c916","toProperty":"width"},{"fromId":"dadabea3-2a7f-ca23-a71d-79fae0cfff6e","fromProperty":"reached-Yes","toId":"82a0d318-ac00-eb50-653e-bf2aa4344425","toProperty":"to-Yes"},{"fromId":"2255f3f8-c7c6-a195-9e20-22204968c916","fromProperty":"hoverEnd","toId":"82a0d318-ac00-eb50-653e-bf2aa4344425","toProperty":"to-No"}]})'></button>
 </div>

 This will result in the behavoiur shown below.
-As you can see the first States node triggers the bouncy size change, this is immediately followed by the second **Expand** states node that changes the state to **Yes** and transitions the width to the expanded state.
+As you can see the first **States** node triggers the bouncy size change, which is immediately followed by the second **Expand** states node that changes the state to **Yes** and transitions the width to the expanded state.

 <div class="ndl-images">
     <img src="/guides/states/hover-fx3.gif" class="ndl-image small"></img>
 </div>

-The states nodes are some of the most commonly used nodes in Noodl apps and mastering them will let you create many great interactions.
+The **States** node is one of the most commonly used nodes in Noodl apps, and mastering it will let you create many great interactions.
 Have fun!